MooersLab/MooersLab/README.md

 From that point to just before Christmas, I made a concerted effort to generate at least 5,000 words a day.
 Then family obligations reduced my daily word generation.
 Nonetheless, I had a five-fold increase in the total word count for November and December.

 A three-fold increase is more realistic with all of the disruptions from doing experiments, administration, teaching, service, and work-related travel.
 The slight decrease in word count after the new year may reflect a shift in my focus toward turning more of my writing into publishable products.
 This decrease may reflect more effort focused on editing text.

 I was surprised that there was not a more significant decrease.
-I may have compensated by starting to use of a digital voice recorder (DVR) in mid-January 2024 while away from my computer.
+I may have compensated by starting to use a digital voice recorder (DVR) in mid-January 2024 while away from my computer.
 I transcribe the audio recordings with a locally installed version of OpenAI's whisper.

 Some of my mutterings are rubbish that I cut from the transcripts.
 I occasionally harvest useful thoughts that are worth retaining.
 I also use the DVR to paraphrase some technical documents that otherwise might be quite tedious to read.
-The DVR has extended my generative writing time by 15-30 minutes per day.
+The DVR has extended my generative writing time by 15-30 minutes each day.
-It is useful for warming up the generative writing engine in the morning.
+Dictating with a DVR during the morning commute helps warm up the generative writing engine in the morning.

 Spending more time on rewriting will lead to fewer new words generated if the time spent on writing is constant.
 Rewriting is very time-consuming; it can take as much or more time as generating the text initially.
-AI-powered writing assistants are helpful in making suggestions, but they are not a silver bullet.
+AI-powered writing assistants make suggestions, but they are not a silver bullet.
-You still have to spend a lot of time making the appropriate selections.
+You still have to spend a lot of time making the appropriate selections; otherwise, your writing will often be degraded.
-These assistants do not seem to save time and it is unclear if the quality of the writing is really improved (unless you were a bad writer initially), but if they keep you engaged in the task of rewriting, this is helpful.
+These assistants have not saved me time, and they have often wasted it.
+But if they keep you engaged in rewriting, they can be helpful.

 Text written for grant applications and articles will take even more time because it needs to be highly polished.
 Sufficient time has to be scheduled for it.